o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/aws-s3-upload-sc.md

 description: ' Use &script-canvas; to upload a file to &S3; in &ALYlong;. '
 title: Uploading a File to &S3; with &script-canvas;
 ---
-# Uploading a File to Amazon S3 with Script Canvas<a name="cloud-canvas-cloud-gem-aws-s3-upload-sc"></a>
+# Uploading a File to Amazon S3 with Script Canvas {#cloud-canvas-cloud-gem-aws-s3-upload-sc}

 You can use the **AWSBehaviorS3Upload** node in Script Canvas to upload a file from your computer to the Amazon S3 bucket that you specify\.
 If the object that you specify already exists, it is overwritten\.